isomerpages/nlb-biblioasia/_holding-area/The Making of the Monetary Authority of Singapore: How the MAS Became Singapore’s Central Bank.md

 By the late 1970s, the newspapers were publishing stories about an impending merger.
 In May 1979, a front-page story in the *Straits Times*, citing unnamed sources, said that the government was expected to announce the establishment of a central bank in July or August that year and that this institution would combine the functions of the MAS and the BCCS.
 This did not come to pass and eventually, in October 1980, in another front-page story, the *Straits Times* reported that the central bank plan had been put off, pending a new appraisal.[^11]

 ![](/images/Vol%2018%20Issue%203/MAS/3b_centralbank.jpg)
-<div style="background-color: white;"> (Left) The government was expected to announce the establishment of a central bank in either July or August 1979. <i>Image reproduced from Paul Wee, “Central Bank ‘in July or August’,” Straits Times, 23 May 1979, 1.
+<div style="background-color: white;">The government was expected to announce the establishment of a central bank in either July or August 1979. <i>Image reproduced from Paul Wee, “Central Bank ‘in July or August’,” Straits Times, 23 May 1979, 1.
 (From NewspaperSG).</i></div>

 The plan to merge the two had been developed while Hon was chairman of both the MAS and BCCS.
 But when Goh succeeded Hon on 1 August 1980, Goh was against the idea of bringing the two institutions together.[^12]